-Addie Moore (Jane Fonda)’s first words to Louis Waters (Robert Redford) at the beginning of the film pretty much sum up its plot – Netflix itself describes it as the story of two widowers who live in Colorado and who “begin sleeping in bed together platonically to alleviate their loneliness”.
-Judging by the few words Netflix uses to describe Batra’s new film, the storyline does seem quite simple and straightforward – so much so that you almost expect it to be the typical “Sunday afternoon” Netflix film to watch with the family.
-What the description doesn’t say, however, is that Our Souls at Night is so much more than that.
+“Would you be interested in coming to my house sometime to sleep with me?”
+Addie Moore’s (Jane Fonda, of Youth) first words to Louis Waters (Robert Redford, of All The President’s Men) at the beginning of Our Souls At Night much sum up the film’s plot, described by Netflix as the story of two widowers who live in Colorado and who “begin sleeping in bed together platonically to alleviate their loneliness”.
+Judging by the few words Netflix uses to describe director Ritesh Batra’s (The Lunchbox) new drama, based on Kent Haruf‘s best-selling novel and written by (500) Days of Summer writers Scott Neustadter and and Michael Weber, Our Souls At Night‘s story would seem to be quite simple and straightforward – so much so that you almost expect it to be the typical “Sunday afternoon” Netflix film to watch with the family.
+But Our Souls at Night is so much more than that.

 Our Souls at Night is not a perfect film.
-It can be a little too slow at times, some of the characters are not that relevant to the story, and yes – certain scenes have definitely been shot with the sole purpose of making us cry.
+The pace can be a little too slow at times, some of the characters are not that relevant to the story, and, yes, it does feel like certain scenes have been added to the film with the sole purpose of making us cry.
 But it is also sweet, courageous and unpredictable.
-It approaches complex subjects and emotions in a surprisingly tasteful way.
-It makes us smile, and, more importantly, it also makes us think.
-It might still be that “Netflix film to stream on a Sunday afternoon with the family”, but it is also a very believable, extremely real romantic story that will certainly brighten your day.
+It approaches complex subjects and emotions in a surprisingly tasteful way, it makes us smile many times, and, more importantly, it also makes us think.
+It might still be that “Netflix film to stream on a Sunday afternoon with the family”, but it is also a very believable, extremely real romantic story that is bound to brighten up your day.

 Our Souls At Night is now available to watch on Netflix.